ICN vs DCN vs Claim Control Number in Medical Billing: What’s the Difference?

 Medicare Part A vs. Part B: Why the Label Changes

-If you bill Medicare, the term you'll see depends on which part of Medicare processed the claim.
+If you bill Medicare, the term you see may depend on which part of Medicare processed the claim.

-Both numbers do the same job.
-If you're correcting or appealing a Medicare claim, you need whichever one matches the claim type.
+So, when you are correcting, appealing, replacing, or voiding a Medicare claim, use the number that matches the claim type.
 For more details on Medicare claim tracking, refer to this CMS resource on checking Medicare claim status.

 .